9whirls/VMware.View.Broker/README.md

 Get-ViewMachine: retrieve all non-rds machines

+Get-ViewSession: retrieve all sessions

+Logoff-ViewSession: forced logoff one or more sessions

 # Install
 1. create a folder named VMware.View.Broker under Powershell module folder
 2. copy VMware.View.Broker.psm1 and VMware.View.Broker.psd1 into the new folder